Best Podcast Mixers for Professional Audio Recording in 2026

 ProsCons

-Like the Behringer XENYX, we recommend two different types of Mackie ProFX mixers.
-We’re going to focus on the ProFX12v3 here, but you can read about the ProFX6v3 in our guide.
+We recommend two different types of Mackie mixers.
+This article focuses on the DLZ Creator here, but you can read about the ProFX in our guide.

-The Mackie ProFX12v3 comes with seven mic inputs plus call-in support for your remote guests.
-It also comes with a software package including a DAW, Pro Tools, and 23 additional plugins.
+The Mackie DLZ Creator comes with four mic inputs plus call-in support for your remote guests.
+It also provides a software package with Tracktion, as well as 16 additional plugins.

 • 23 plugins and instruments